Program & Admission Information

-The Master of Arts in Adult Education program aims to prepare graduate students to teach and lead effectively in a way that provides graduates with tools to:
+The Master of Arts in Adult, Professional and Community Education program aims to prepare graduate students to teach and lead effectively in a way that provides graduates with tools to:

 - Assess educational and related needs